Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Experiments

 We extensively evaluate TRR across multiple portfolios and time periods to demonstrate its effectiveness.
 We form two \textit{diversified} portfolios using common investor strategies: \textbf{(1)} Country-neutral portfolio, where each constituent stock company is based in a different country \cite{rouwenhorst1998international}; \textbf{(2)} Sector-neutral portfolio, where each stock company is from a different market sector \cite{che2022sparse} (see Appendix \ref{portfolios}).

-For the experiments, we select three notable time periods containing events which have caused a big impact on the stock market: \textbf{(a)} June-August 2007 (Global financial crisis); \textbf{(b)} March-May 2010 (Greek government debt crisis); \textbf{(c)} January-March 2020 (COVID-19 stock market crash).
+To determine if we can accurately predict crashes, we select three notable time periods containing events which have caused a big impact on the stock market: \textbf{(a)} June-August 2007 (Global financial crisis); \textbf{(b)} March-May 2010 (Greek government debt crisis); \textbf{(c)} January-March 2020 (COVID-19 stock market crash).
 Each time period consists of three months, and the mentioned events can be found towards its middle, which allows us to capture news impacts from both the stable (\ie before portfolio crash) and crash periods.

+To evaluate our model under more typical market conditions, we also run our model on \textbf{(d)} January-December 2012, which is relatively stable year.
+Given that crash events are rare, this experiment highlights the performance of our model over a longer, regular period, and sees if it would generate any erroneous False Positives.

+To ensure that the results were not affected by data contamination, we also run experiments over \textbf{(e)} October 2021-March 2022, which is after the post-knowledge cut-off date of GPT-3.5-turbo \cite{openai2023gpt35turbo}, the selected model for TRR.
+This period also coincides with the start of the Russo-Ukrainian War, which resulted in a brief stock market decline.
+This experiment ensures that the reported performance is attributed to TRR, and not its internal knowledge.